valtimo-platform/valtimo-documentation/valtimo-implementation/process-blueprints.md

   * How to use the process blueprint.

 #### Copy your files
-1. create a new folder in the `blueprints` folder of the blueprints project with the name of your process blueprint.
+1. Create a new folder in the `blueprints` folder of the blueprints project with the name of your process blueprint.
-2. copy all files related to the new blueprint to the newly created folder.
+2. Copy all files related to the new blueprint to the newly created folder.
     * Please adhere to the given folder structure.
     * Only include files or folders that are specific for this blueprint.
 3. Create a pull request according to the contributing page found [here](https://github.com/generiekzaakafhandelcomponent/Basisprocessen/blob/feature/generieke-zaak/CONTRIBUTING.md).